 Through its diverse and multidisciplinary membership, the Canadian Fertility and Andrology Society possesses a wealth of expertise in the areas of basic sciences, medicine, and social sciences.
 Within this diverse community, the CFAS recognizes an enormous potential for original research and innovation through cross-discipline collaboration.
-For this reason, the CFAS established an endowment fund to kick-start new and innovative research in the area of reproduction, particularly where the research involves collaboration between people working in different disciplines.
+For this reason, the CFAS established an endowment fund to promote new and innovative research in the area of reproduction, particularly where the research involves collaboration between people working in different disciplines.

 The ‘Seed Grant’ program provides financial assistance to initiate new research or to obtain preliminary results needed to begin a new a research program that could subsequently be funded by regular grant agencies.
 Although the program primarily targets interactions between basic scientists and clinicians, collaborations for other interdisciplinary projects will also be considered.

 To be included in the judging, proposals must demonstrate that the research project involves collaboration between two or more primary investigators who work in different locations and who represent clearly distinct disciplines.

 Proposals will be judged on the following criteria:

 - Quality of the scientific/research idea (20%)

 - The chances of success (20%)

 - The value of the results to be obtained (20%)